Farm Care

 Disbudding

 Disbudding helps to reduce the risk of injury to both stock and farmers by removing the horn buds on calves between the age of two and six weeks.
 At V.E.
 Vets we always have a veterinarian present and use a gold standard approach (sedation and local anaesthetic).
-We can also provide vaccinations, ongoing pain relief and other veterinary services (e.g. checking navels, removal of extra teats) if requested.
+We can also provide vaccinations, ongoing pain relief and other veterinary services (e.g. checking navels, removal of extra teats, BVD & DNA earnotch) if requested.

 Heifer Teat Sealing